 But if your case does go to court, our child abuse solicitors will give you clear advice so you know what to expect.
-We’ll also put your well being first and make sure that you have all the support you need throughout your child abuse compensation claim.
+We’ll also put your wellbeing first and make sure that you have all the support you need throughout your child abuse compensation claim.

-How much Compensation will you get?
+How much compensation will you get?

-It’s not just monetary compensation that we fight for.
+To calculate compensation for your abuse claim factors like psychological impact, physical injuries or interrupted schooling and loss of earnings are all considered.
+It’s not just monetary compensation that our child abuse lawyers fight for.
 We ensure that, if necessary, you also receive emotional support to help you carry on with your life.

 Child Abuse Compensation Claims – Key Questions